Hoorasadat/Genetic-Algorithm/README.md

-Getting Started with dotnet new console -o
+Getting Started with dotnet new console -o:

 This project was created using dotnet new console -o.

 Available Scripts

 In the project directory, you can run:

 dotnet run

 Runs the app in the development mode.

 The page will run till the end and when you make changes, you need to rerun the app.